Take this short quiz to assess your mental and spiritual readiness for a psychedelic retreat.

 Furthermore, working with Ayahuasca (and it's naturally occurring DMT) means opening the door to a world of infinite possibilities.
 One must be weary of seductive claims or facilitators who look the part, but lack the heart.
 The world of plant medicine is not without corruption.
 By taking the time to choose the right experience, we honour the sacredness and intensity of this work, and thus take accountability for our own well-being.
 Take you're time.
 Find a place with a solid reputation and listen to guest testimonials.
 Some other considerations you should make are:

 It's important to keep in mind that DMT (the active component in Ayahuasca) is a Schedule 1 drug, and more illegal than cocaine.
 I know, it's sort of ridiculous, especially considering that DMT is produced naturally in the human body.
 Of course, there always has been, and always will be, underground options to find psychedelic ceremony, but for those wanting to stay in the USA and still be in good legal standing, you'll have to do your research.
-That being said, you don't need to travel all the way to Latin America to experience a sacred ceremony.
+That being said, you don't need to travel abroad all the way to Latin America to experience a sacred ceremony.
 A handful of Ayahuasca retreat centers in the USA operate under the Religious Freedom Restoration Act (RFRA), a legal safeguard giving protection to ceremonies performed for religious purposes within the context and beliefs of that tradition.
-While the RFRA does give some protection to facilitators and guests, the majority of expert practitioners prefer to work outside of these limitations, choosing instead to travel to destinations like Costa Rica, Mexico, or Iquitos or the Sacred Valley in Peru.
+While the RFRA does give some protection to facilitators and guests, the majority of expert practitioners prefer to work outside of these limitations, choosing instead to travel abroad to destinations like Costa Rica, Mexico, or Iquitos Peru or the Sacred Valley in Peru.

 There's no right or wrong here, but in our experience, people benefit greatly from working with sacred plant medicine in a context aligned to (or at very least not in contradiction with) the world in which they live.
 Indigenous healers are naturally more equipped to work with the needs of indigenous people, which may not always be relevant or useful for people from the West who are more inclined towards issues of depression, anxiety, PTSD, relationship issues, stress, disconnection from nature, etc. On the other hand, working with someone who comes from a long lineage of healers can be a once in a lifetime experience.
 It's all about your intention - what is aligned with your heart's true calling?